Query

 }

-If you're querying Parseable via Grafana UI (via data source plugin), you can use the following query to query the column Foo:
+If you're querying Parseable via Grafana UI (via the data source plugin), you can use the following query to query the column Foo:

 SELECT * FROM stream WHERE "Foo" = 'bar'